 If you feel that we have forgotten about a charity that deserves our attention, please let us know by getting in touch.

 The creation and maintenance of this website is a work of love.
-We don’t accept donations, but there are a few easy ways in which you can support us.
+We do not ask or accept donations, but there are a few easy ways in which you can support us if you feel inclined to do so :)